In the realm of Logic Apps, the treatment of escaped characters differs from handling plain text.

 What will this expression do?

-With this in mind, we can learn that that Logic Apps don’t interpret escaped characters as plain text, and these characters need to be specially treated to being removed from undesired situations.
+With this in mind, we can learn that Logic Apps don’t interpret escaped characters as plain text, and these characters need to be specially treated to be removed from undesired situations.

 Stay tuned for more content like this!
 See you next Friday with another Friday Fact!